Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 We also place the pineapple top into a jar to root.
 When it shows signs of rooting, we then plant it in the garden.
 We can't wait for our own pineapples to come out of the garden!

-We have had good success with rooting the top crown of the pineapple, and once rooted, planting it in the garden.
+We have had good success with rooting the top crown of the pineapple, in cooler weather in the spring.
+But once our weather heated up to summer, we simply plant directly in the garden.
 We hope to fill one whole bed with pineapple plants!

 #wholefoodingredients